JanosRitter/schrodingersolver/README.txt

     Input: The input file has to be provided by the user.
 It is recommended to create a new directory with in the "InputOutput/" directory, named after the problem (Example: Test1 or HarmOszillator...).
 The input file is placed inside the directory and HAS TO BE NAMED "schrodinger.inp".
+The input file should contain a potential somewhat close that is some what close to zero.
+    Most input samples cover an x Range of around 10 bohr radians and the depth of the potential should not be greater than a few hartree.
+Really low or high values could screw up the visualization of the data.

         The input file has to cantain the following data:
         (float) # mass
         (float) (float) (int) # xMin xMax nPoint